Fourth Reich (New Zealand gang): Investigations and prosecutions

 Although the New Zealand security sector perceived that the Fourth Reich was thought to present a credible terrorist threat during the early 2000s, the group was never investigated, charged, or tried under New Zealand's Terrorism Suppression Act of 2002.
 While the New Zealand security sector was concerned about the possibility that the Fourth Reich might commit a terrorist act with mass casualties during the same period, there is no evidence to suggest that the Act was passed expressly to deal with that particular threat.
 The Act was characterised by then Solicitor General David Collins as "virtually unworkable" and "almost impossible to apply in a coherent manner" in 2007 and remained unchanged in 2019 after the Christchurch mosque shootings.
-Given the shortcomings of the Act, it is not surprising that no charges were laid under the Act.
-During the same period, members of the Fourth Reich were subjected to regular searches conducted by the police.

 By the late 1990s, members of the Fourth Reich had procured an infamous reputation as some of the most ruthless murderers on the South Island.
 During their trial in 1997, Aaron Howie and Neihana Foster both received life sentences, after being found to have murdered Maori rugby player Hemi Hutley, then 23 years old.
 Hutley was beaten senseless and then dragged 125 metres to the Buller river where he was dumped and later drowned.
 Both of the defendants were 26 years old at the time.
 Howie cut his ties with the gang after he was released from prison.

 In 1997, Ivan Gugich, then 28, and Greg Dunnill, then 24, were sentenced to eight and seven and a half years respectively.
 The literature is contentious on what the victim actually did.
 According to the victim himself, Gugich and Dunnill meted out punishment because he wanted to leave the gang.
 Two sources assert that the real reason was that he was caught trying to steal the gang's drug supply.
 Another source asserts that said punishment was meted out because the victim failed to smuggle cannabis-oil into prison.
 The defendants were found have beaten and stabbed the victim, whose lung subsequently collapsed, his scalp was cut and peeled back, and his finger was cut off and placed in a bread bag.
 Gugich cut his ties with the gang after he was released from prison.